2026 EditionUltimate Toolkit

 Advanced audit checklist (optional)

-• Core Web Vitals check
+• Core Web Vitals check (see how to fix CWV issues)

 • Structured data errors/warnings